lel4866/CompareONEToIB.cs/README.md

 ./CompareONEToIB.exe --symbol spx --ibdir C:\Users\username\IBExport --onedir C:\Users\username\ONEExport
 ```

-Why can you specify the directories instead of the actual files?
-So you can just save newer files to the specified
+Why specify the directories instead of the actual files?
+So you can just save newer files to the
 directory without changing the command line arguments.
 The program automatically selects
-the files with the latest dates (by default, both ONE and IB embed the date in the file name when they export the files).
+the files with the latest dates embedded in the filenames (It does not check the actual OS time stamp).

 ## Exporting the IB data